CMJ: CMJ Music Marathon

 From 1980 through 2015, staff organized the CMJ Music Marathon, a convention and music festival, each autumn, in New York.
-A second festival, the CMJ Rock Hall Music Fest, took place in Cleveland in 2005 and 2006; in April 2007, organizers canceled the event, citing strains on financial and staffing resources.
+A second festival, the CMJ Rock Hall Music Fest, took place in New York City in 2005 and 2006; in April 2007, organizers canceled the event, citing strains on financial and staffing resources.

 CMJ Music Marathon organized the New Music Awards.

 CMJ New Music Monthly

 CMJ New Music Monthly was a monthly music magazine with interviews, reviews, and special features published from 1993 to 2009.
 Each issue included a compact disc with 15 to 24 songs by well established bands, unsigned bands, and everything in between.
 As of issue 156 (1112 using the CMJ New Music Report numbering), dated June 20, 2009, the magazine ceased operation, and subscribers had their remaining issues replaced by the CMJ New Music Report with a music compilation available online.
 By April 2010, it stopped delivering CMJ New Music Report to its subscribers.